 The disclosure on supplier assessments asks operators to report the percentage of suppliers that have been selected or contracted following a due diligence process covering the environmental and social impacts outlined in the sustainable procurement policy.
 In line with GRI guidance, operators are expected to initiate due diligence as early as possible in the development of a new relationship with a supplier to prevent or mitigate negative impacts.
-Additionally, the operator should report the percentage of suppliers that have been assessed through a coordinated on-site audit within the last two years - for instance, through initiatives such as the Joint Audit Cooperation (JAC).31
+Additionally, the operator should report the percentage of suppliers that have been assessed through a coordinated on-site audit within the last two years - for instance, through initiatives such as the Joint Audit Cooperation (JAC).

-Supply chai n KPIs Topic Core metrics: prosperity KPI code Alignment Sustainable Sustainable procurement policy GSMA- SUP-01 ISO 20400:2017 supply chain 4.1a Do you have a sustainable procurement policy in place? (yes/no) 4.1b If yes, how many of the following elements does it cover? a.
+Supply chain KPIs Торіс Core metrics: prosperity KPI code Alignment Sustainable Sustainable procurement policy GSMA- ISO 20400:2017 supply chain 4.1a.
+Do you have a sustainable procurement policy in place?
+(Yes/No) SUP-01 4.1b.
+If yes, how many of the following elements does it cover? a.
 Organisational governance b.
 Human rights c.
 Labour practices d.
 Environment e.
 Fair operating practices f.
 Consumer issues g.
-Community involvement and development 4.2a Percentage of suppliers screened against the sustainable procurement policy using companydefined and documented assessment procedure, within the previous two years 4.2b Percentage of suppliers assessed against the sustainable procurement policy through site visits, within the previous two years GSMA- SUP-02 GRI 308-1; GRI 414-1 (partially)
+Community involvement and development Supplier assessments 4.2a.
+Percentage of suppliers screened against the sustainable procurement policy using company- defined and documented assessment procedure, within the previous two years 4.2b.
+Percentage of suppliers assessed against the GSMA- SUP-02 GRI 308-1; GRI 414- 1 (partially) sustainable procurement policy through site visits, within the previous two years

-^{30.} See: ISO 20400:2017.
+32. See: ISO 20400:2017.
 Sustainable procurement - Guidance

-^{31.} See: Joint Audit Cooperation
+33. See: Joint Audit Cooperation